dthaler/iftype-reg/draft-thaler-iftype-reg.md

     name or acronym is xxx, then the ifType label would be something like xxxSomeIfTypeLabel.)

-  * (NEW) Would your ifType require or allow vendor-specific extensions?
+  * Would your ifType require or allow vendor-specific extensions?
 If so, would the vendor use their own ifType in a sub-layer below the requested ifType, or a sub-type of the ifType, or some other mechanism?